aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/drawing-text-and-fonts/_index.md

 Formatting text adds a layer of sophistication to your Java graphics, and with Aspose.Drawing for Java, it's a straightforward process.
 Here's how you can format text:

-- Begin by creating a `Bitmap` object.
+- Begin by creating a <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/bitmap/">`Bitmap` object</a>.
-- Initialize a new `Graphics` object using the created bitmap object.
+- Initialize a new <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/">`Graphics` object</a> using the created bitmap object.
 - Specify the necessary string format parameters, such as string alignment and line alignment, to achieve the desired formatting.
-- Utilize the `drawString()` method to effortlessly draw formatted text on the bitmap.
+- Utilize the <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/#drawString-java.lang.String-com.aspose.drawing.Font-com.aspose.drawing.Brush-com.aspose.drawing.RectangleF-">`drawString()` method</a> to effortlessly draw formatted text on the bitmap.

 {{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-TextFonts-FormatText-FormatText.java" >}}